Happy2301/NLP-text-classification-aidi1002/README.md

 - `torch`
 - `transformers`
 - `scikit-learn`
+- `torch`
 - `pandas`
 - `numpy`

 ## Contribution

-In this project, we reproduced and fine-tuned the DistilBERT model for text classification using the AG News dataset, which consists of over 100,000 news articles categorized into four classes: World, Sports, Business, and Sci/Tech.
+In this project, we reproduced and fine-tuned the DistilBERT model for text classification using the SST-2 which is used in GLUE benchmark to check accuracy of NLP systems.

 Our main contribution was to evaluate the performance of the pre-trained DistilBERT model on a new dataset not originally used in the source paper.
 This allowed us to assess the model's generalizability and robustness in a different context.